 On the web, there are many good tutorials on the basic commands common to all major Unix shells.
 Unix shells are extremely complex, powerful and interesting tools in their own right; but you don't need very much in the way of shell savvy for an introductory programming course.
 If you're interested in learning more, however, or are finding this set of notes totally incomprehensible, try some other online sources of Unix information.

-Source code: Code (instructions) written in a high level language like C, Ada, Fortran, Cobol, or Basic, for example.
+Source code: Code (instructions) written in a high level language like C, Ada, Fortran, Cobol, Java, or Basic, for example.
 It is called source code because it is the source of the logic in the ultimately executable computer program; but source code itself cannot usually be executed as a program by a computer.
 It must first be compiled (translated) into some machine's machine language which is all that that particular machine can ever really execute.
 (There are usually other translation steps besides compilation, such as linking and loading, for example; but they can often be hidden from even the programmer by sophisticated compilers and operating systems.)
 Source code is what a programmer types into a source file using an editor.
 You'll usually name the source file with an appropriate extension (like .c for a C program), but to Unix, it's still just a text file.
 The .c just tells you and the compiler that you intend the text in the file to obey the rules for C source code, and if it doesn't, the compiler will certainly let you know.
 But to the rest of Unix, it's still a text file and so the various useful Unix text manipulation commands are available to you (like cat or more, for example, and there are lots of others).

 Unix/Linux Unix is an operating system (OS) that was originally designed by Ken Thompson, Denis Ritchie, and others at Bell labs back in the 60's.
 (For the purpose of undergraduate programming, you can consider Linux as just a modern flavor of Unix.)
 Thompson and Ritchie designed Unix more or less for their own personal use, never dreaming that anybody else would have to learn their idiosyncratic (and occasionally downright idiotic) command names and conventions.
 You know the rest: other folks picked it up, lots of stuff was written in and for it, and by the time people realized it was going to become one of the world's standards, it was far to late to even consider going back and cleaning up some of it odder features.
 So if you occasionally find it frustrating don't worry; it's not you: Unix is occasionally frustrating and it certainly wasn't designed to be user-friendly or easy to learn.
 But the basics are simple enough and you don't need very much at all to start productive programming.
 Besides being idiosyncratic, Unix is also far and away the professional's choice.
 It is immensely powerful, universally available, better documented and easier to understand than Microsoft Windows by a jillion orders of magnitude, and, once you get used to it, quite logical.
 (You know you're deeply into this business when it starts to seem logical to you but it will, and you'll forever hate having to deal with anything else.)